BOARD OF DIRECTORS AND FOUNDING TEAM

-Monica Ashley Najmabadi is a Waldorf K-8 educator who provides tutoring and art lessons to children ages 5- 12.
+Monica Ashley Najmabadi is an educator trained in a Waldorf-accredited K-8 teacher training program.
+She provides tutoring and art lessons to children ages 5- 12.
 Over the past 18 years, she has volunteered on several school committees, which included fundraising and community outreach.
-Monica was one of the first founding families of a successful Waldorf charter school in Napa, Ca. This experience gives her a deep appreciation for how non-profits strive to improve the quality of life in rural California.
+Monica was one of the first founding families of a successful Waldorf-inspired charter school in Napa, Ca. This experience gives her a deep appreciation for how non-profits strive to improve the quality of life in rural California.

 Monica is a resident of Lake County, mother to four grown children, and has four grandchildren.
 She enjoys gardening, sewing, teaching, and fiber arts.

-Craig Bainbridge is Senior Vice President, Product Innovation and Delivery Manager, at Exchange Bank in Santa Rosa.
+Prior to his recent retirement, Craig Bainbridge was Senior Vice President, Product Innovation and Delivery Manager, at Exchange Bank in Santa Rosa.
 Before joining Exchange, he worked for Tri Counties Bank, first as Branch Manager of the Middletown office and then as the bank’s Strategic Initiatives Manager.
 Craig is a graduate of the Pacific Coast Banking School.

 Since Craig and his family settled in Lake County 20 years ago, he has been a member of the Middletown Rotary Club and performed in various community theatre productions around Northern California, including participating in the annual Middletown Renaissance Pageant.
 He has enjoyed using local theatre to raise funds for local nonprofit and charitable organizations.
 Craig’s support of Waldorf-inspired education springs from an interest in biodynamic farming (a way of farming developed by Rudolf Steiner).